Ratified May 31,1992; revised November, 1993; November, 1994; October, 2001; November, 2005; August, 2008; October, 2009; October 2015.

 IV.5.2.
 Outgoing board members will remain as consultants to the newly elected board members until January 1 following the elections, except for the outgoing Chair who will remain ex-officio member for one year.

 IV.6.
-Members may hold only one Board position at a time and serve no more than two consecutive terms on the board.
+Members may hold only one Board position at a time and serve no more than two consecutive terms on the Board, with the exception of the Chair.
+The Chair may already have served in another Board position for up to two terms immediately before being elected as Chair, and may then serve up to two consecutive terms as Chair.

 IV.7.
 A Board Member may resign by giving written notice of resignation to the Chair or the Secretary.